Humatics/Fusion/README.md

 # Build/Install

 ## Python
-Make sure you are in the right conda environment (python 3.9) the one used
+Make sure you are in the right conda environment (python 3.9) the one used for trainalytics.
 ```
 conda activate py39
 ```